 If you’re a mom of three or four or maybe more, then you will agree with us on these myths.
-But if you are a new mom and you read from books and through the Internet anything regarding your kids is going to help you, then you are wrong—well slightly wrong.
-Because sometimes the tips given work, sometimes they don’t.
+But if you are a new mom and you read from books and through the Internet, anything regarding your kids is going to help you, then you are wrong—well slightly wrong.
+Because sometimes the tips are given work, sometimes they don’t.
 It all depends on you and your kids actually.

 Myths #1: Your kids will listen to what you say if you tell them nicely

 Well, for one, that does not mean they are rude.
-Sometimes they just don’t want to listen because you have told them countless of times of the same thing.
+Sometimes they just don’t want to listen because you have told them countless times of the same thing.
 And they are getting tired of hearing it.
 So they chose not to listen.
 And yeah, we know, that’s extremely annoying and rude, but think back on how you are going to approach them.
 They won’t listen once or twice, but hey, we were once at their age too.

 Myths #2: You are going to buy only on the To-Buy list, nothing else

 Jokes on you mothers, but no, seriously, you won’t stick to that To-Buy list.
 Especially if you bring along your kids to the grocery store like Tesco or Giant.
-You are going to buy the unnecessary things like junk foods, chips, cotton candy, yoghurt drinks and much more than that.
-The hopping list is the grocery essentials and leaves it to your kids to add something else to your shopping cart.
+You are going to buy unnecessary things like junk foods, chips, cotton candy, yoghurt drinks and much more than that.
+The shopping list is the grocery essentials and leaves it to your kids to add something else to your shopping cart.